nickthecoder/eplayground/powerAndLEDs/README.md

 Don't use the minimum value resistor, there really is no point having ultra bright indicators.
 For a 5V VCC, I find 1K resistors are fine.
 This is probably too high for a 3.3V VCC though.

+I chose rectangular LEDs for compactness.
+However, mine have a small lip at their base, which makes them slightly too large, so I've had to remove the lips with cutters.